novayo/LeetCode/0236_Lowest_Common_Ancestor_of_a_Binary_Tree/README.md

 * Memory Usage: 27.8 MB, less than 13.12% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.

 > return a number represent how many target we found.

+---

+try_5.py: O(n) O(n)

+* Runtime: 111 ms, faster than 26.82% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.
+* Memory Usage: 27.7 MB, less than 32.25% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.

+> dfs bottom up